Alpine Ski-Norway's Kilde wins Kitzbuehel downhill ahead of French pair | Sports-Games

 Kilde's win, in 1:55.92 on a shortened course, was the 20-year-old's sixth of the World Cup season and he will have a chance of another in Sunday's scheduled second race - the final downhill before the Beijing Winter Games next month.
 "I had such a good run, incredible feeling, standing here now just over a year after the operation on my knee, quite incredible.
 Today was one of the days when I had a really good feeling," said Kilde.

 The Frenchman has never won a World Cup race but this was his fourth podium finish at Kitzbuehel.
-Austria was left without a podium finisher at their biggest event although late runner Christian Walder was in contention for a top-three finish but fell near the end of his race.
+Austria were left without a podium finisher at their biggest event although late runner Christian Walder was in contention for a top three finish but fell near the end of his race.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)